-10.5 CASE 3: REED-SOLOMON ONLY
+11.5 CASE 3: REED-SOLOMON ONLY

-- With the Reed-Solomon Codes specified in section 4, only certain specific lengths of Transfer Frames may be contained within the codeblock's data space.
-In some cases these lengths can be shortened at a small sacrifice in coding gain. - Since these R-S codes have a symbol length of 8 bits, the length of the codeblock (in octets) is a multiple of the interleaving depth, which provides 'octet compatibility'. - 10.5.1 If necessary, Transfer Frame lengths shall be shortened in discrete steps by using virtual fill.
+- 1 With the Reed-Solomon Codes specified in section 4, only certain specific lengths of Transfer Frames may be contained within the codeblock's data space.
+In some cases these lengths can be shortened at a small sacrifice in coding gain. - 2 Since these R-S codes have a symbol length of 8 bits, the length of the codeblock (in octets) is a multiple of the interleaving depth, which provides 'octet compatibility'. - 11.5.1 If necessary, Transfer Frame lengths shall be shortened in discrete steps by using virtual fill such that L is a positive integer, where E = error correction capability, q = number of virtual fill symbols per R-S codeword, and

-- 10.5.2 If high-speed efficiency is needed for '32-bit compatibility' (with 32-bit processors, for example), then the length of the codeblock shall be a combined multiple of 4 and the interleaving depth. - 10.5.3 When only octet compatibility is required, lengths for Transfer Frames (L in octets) shall be determined using the following equation:
+- 11.5.2 If high-speed efficiency is needed for '32-bit compatibility' (with 32-bit processors, for example), then the length of the codeblock shall be a combined multiple of 4 and the interleaving depth. - 11.5.3 When only octet compatibility is required, lengths for Transfer Frames (L in octets) shall be determined using the following equation: